Inn at 97 Winder: History

 John Harvey was a successful pharmacist in Detroit, but he is best known for his philanthropy in educating and feeding the city's poor children and orphans, beginning in the period just after the American Civil War and continuing into the early twentieth century.
 Harvey established Detroit's Industrial School and later the Sabbath Mission School to educate indigent children.

 John Harvey died in 1905, but his widow lived in the house into the 1920s.
 In the 1920s, Jesse Hobbs, an automobile worker, purchased the home.
 In 1938, the structure was converted into a rooming house; some of the larger rooms were partitioned.

 Developers purchased the John Harvey House in 1986, renovated the structure, and, in 2005, opened it as the historic Inn at 97 Winder with 10-room guest rooms.

 Architecture

 John Harvey employed John V. Smith to design this house with its Second Empire, Queen Anne architecture, located in the prestigious Brush Park neighborhood.
 Originally completed in 1887, the John Harvey House is constructed of red brick atop an ashlar foundation with a mansard roof.
-The façade features a center entrance and wooden brackets supporting the sills of the multi-storied towers and window bays.
+The facade features a center entrance and wooden brackets supporting the sills of the multi-storied towers and window bays.
 The house has 11000 sqft, eight marble fireplaces, and three-story staircase.